adrianli375/Intro-ML-Project/git/intro.md

 ## Setting up

 GitHub is a web-based application and does not require set-up.
-Since you will be cloning the [course GitHub repository](https://github.com/UBC-CS/cpsc330) in order to run the lecture notebooks locally, you need git installed locally.
-Follow the instructions below for this.
+Follow the instructions below for setting up git.

 #### Mac Users